EngineHub/CraftBookDocs/source/mechanics/tree_lopper.rst

   ``break-leaves``,"If enabled, TreeLopper will break leaves connected to the tree.","true" ``leaves-damage-axe``,"Whether the leaves will also damage the axe when single-damage-axe is false and break-leaves is true.","false"
-  ``single-damage-axe``,"Only remove one damage from the axe, regardless of the amount of blocks removed.","false"
+  ``single-damage-axe``,"Only remove one damage from the axe, regardless of the amount of blocks removed.","false" ``allow-sneaking``,"Sets how the player must be sneaking in order to use the Tree Lopper.","none"

 Permissions
 ===========